Resource created by M&S Company Archive.

 Why do you think prices had risen so dramatically during the War?
 Would higher prices have meant bigger profits for the shops or not?
 Give reasons for your answers.

-- After the War, women were expected to return to their home or office jobs, but some of them protested and started campaigning for equal employment rights and equal pay (see Women's Rights: the Equal Pay Debate).
+- After the War, women were expected to return to their home or office jobs, but some of them protested and started campaigning for equal employment rights and equal pay.
 Are there any jobs today that can ONLY be done by men? or ONLY by women?

 - How far have we come on the journey for equality between men and women in the workplace?
 Research the gender pay gap in different industries.
 What action can be taken to ensure that men and women are treated equally at work?
 What are your employment rights under British law?

-You can also download an M&S Second World War timeline, which sets significant M&S evens against key dates in history.
+You can also download an M&S Second World War timeline (see Resources), which sets significant M&S evens against key dates in history.

 - Look at the photo of the Staff Firefighting Team from 1944, and make up a list of challenges that they would have to complete in order to win the competition(the Related Links at the bottom of the page might help you!)

-- Look at the image galleries in some of the other My Learning resources relating to WW2 and choose one photo that interests you the most.
+- Look at the image galleries in some of the other My Learning resources relating to WW2 and choose one photo that interests you the most (use the search function).
 Imagine that the people in the photo are M&S employees or their relatives, and make up your own caption for the image, describing what's happening.

 - Download the Christmas Edition of the M&S Forces Bulletin No.8, 1944 and try some of the activities below: